MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 > [!NOTE]
 > One exception to this is [CoreInputView.GetForCurrentView](/uwp/api/windows.ui.viewmanagement.core.coreinputview.getforcurrentview), which is supported in desktop apps and can be used even without a [CoreWindow](/uwp/api/windows.ui.core.corewindow).
 This method can be used to get a [CoreInputView](/uwp/api/windows.ui.viewmanagement.core.coreinputview) object on any thread, and if that thread has a foreground window, that object will produce events.

-The following classes are not supported in desktop apps because they have a `GetForCurrentView` or `CreateForCurrentView` method.
-This list may not be comprehensive.
+The following classes are not supported in desktop apps because they have a **GetForCurrentView** or **CreateForCurrentView** method.
+This list might not be comprehensive.

 |  Class  |  Alternative APIs |
 |---------|-------------------|